skiedrowski/rest-tools/Readme.md

     WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING W W																														W
-    W   The current implementation stores users and passwords in a plaintext file, so it is _not_ advisable to use this in  W W   production-like environments.
-It is planned to hash the passwords.
-If a different `AuthenticationProvider` is 		W W   provided, a database, LDAP or whatever might be used.
-W W																														W
     W   Be warned that using Basic authentication does not provide any encryption.
 You need some sort of transport 		    W W   encryption!
 W
     W																														W